varabyte/kobweb/README.md

 ### CssStyle

-With Silk, you can define a style like so, using the `base` block:
+With Silk, you can define a style like so, using the `CssStyle` function and the `base` block:

 ```kotlin
 val CustomStyle = CssStyle {